 Dr. Ursula Whiteside is a licensed clinical psychologist, CEO of NowMattersNow.org and Clinical Faculty at the University of Washington.
 As a researcher, she has been awarded grants from the National Institute of Mental Health (NIMH) and the American Foundation for Suicide Prevention.
-Dr. Whiteside is co-principal investigator on a study involving 18,000 high-risk suicidal patients in three major health systems.
+Dr. Whiteside is co-investigator on a study involving over 18,000 high-risk suicidal patients in four major health systems.
 This study includes a guided version of NowMattersNow.org, a program she developed that includes skills for managing suicidal thoughts based on Dialectical Behavior Therapy (DBT) and paired with Lived Experience stories.

 Clinically, she began her training with Dr. Marsha Linehan in 1999 and later served as a DBT-adherent research therapist on a NIMH-funded clinical trial led by Dr. Linehan.
 Dr. Whiteside is a group and individual certified DBT clinician.
 Now, she treats high-risk suicidal clients in her small private practice in Seattle using DBT and caring contacts.

 Dr. Whiteside is national faculty for the Zero Suicide initiative, a practical approach to suicide prevention in health care and behavioral healthcare systems.
 This program was recently described by NPR on a segment titled “What Happens If You Try to Prevent Every Single Suicide?”
 Dr. Whiteside serves on the faculty of the National Action Alliance Zero Suicide Academy.
 She is also a founding board member of United Suicide Survivors International and a member of the National Suicide Prevention Lifeline Standards Trainings and Practices Committee.